 Cabin air filters are critical to keeping the air in your car’s cabin clean and breathable.
+While we do have some pretty fresh air in the PNW, there are still things to filter out.
 Outside pollutants, as well as toxic gases from engine combustion, can enter your cabin and wreck havoc on your health.
 That’s why having a cabin air filter is important.
 That’s also why it’s important to make sure that filter is clean and changed whenever necessary.
-When you replace your cabin air filter depends on a variety of factors such as your vehicle’s make and model, the air quality in your area, and your average commuting time.
+When you replace your cabin air filter depends on a variety of factors such as your vehicle’s make and model, the air quality in your area, and your average commuting time. cabin air filter – superior auto service

 What happens if You Don’t Replace Your Air Filter